 As president of Samten Tse Charitable Projects and Mindrolling International, Rinpoche heads numerous charitable projects.
 These organizations are a continuation of the instructions and vision of Rinpoche’s root guru and father, Kyabje Mindrolling Trichen who felt it was crucial for practitioners to understand the immense importance of engaging in actions of merit and virtue and not simply adopt an intellectual approach to the dharma.
 Samten Tse Charitable Society, through four specific Projects, Vajra Vidyadhara, Shri Dharma Sagara, Shri Dipam and Ayujnana work to improve the living conditions of populations based in India, Tibet and other Himalayan regions.
 They also support the growth and flourishing of the buddhadharma through numerous programs including sponsoring of empowerments for thousands of fortunate practioners around the world.

-The activities of the Samten Tse Charitable Society (STCS) are based on these ideals and are therefore intended not only as a means of benefiting those who receive help in various forms but also of providing an even greater foundation of merit for those who are able to practice the paramita of generosity by contributing to the various projects.
+The activities of the Samten Tse Charitable Society (STCS) and Mindrolling Charitable Society (in the US) are based on these ideals and are therefore intended not only as a means of benefiting those who receive help in various forms but also of providing an even greater foundation of merit for those who are able to practice the paramita of generosity by contributing to the various projects.